 On February 3, 2017, Djalali's employer, Free University Brussels (VUB), announced that he had been sentenced to death and that the execution was scheduled to take place in two weeks.
 Ahmadreza informed his family in Iran that he was forced to sign a confession, which became the basis for his death sentence.
 According to VUB, the charges appeared to be related to Djalali's international contacts.
-The University program draws students and professors from around the world, including countries such as the U.S., Saudi Arabia, and Israel.
+A joint master's program at VUB that Djalali completed "draws students and professors from countries around the world," Science magazine reported, "including the United States, Saudi Arabia, and Israel."